F-4Dev/AnimatedFox-rose-pine/README.md

 )

 ## Home Screen
-I use the [mtab](https://github.com/maxhu08/mtab) extension with this [config](https://github.com/user-attachments/files/17462553/mtab-config.txt)
+I use the [mtab](https://github.com/maxhu08/mtab) extension with this [config](https://github.com/user-attachments/files/17462553/mtab-config.txt) and I use this as the [wallpaper](https://github.com/user-attachments/assets/5cf124f3-d645-44c5-af42-b06e513bb21d).

+---

 ## 🖥️ Requirements
  - 🦊 An up-to-date version of Firefox or LibreWolf.
 Other Firefox derivatives might work but I haven't tested them.